thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 - Use the `call` and `apply` methods to invoke a function.
 - Explain the three types of scope.
 - Explain what hoisting is.
-- Use Immediately Invoked Functional Expressions (IIFEs) to introduce scope.
+- Use do IIFEs to introduce scope.
 - Define the following:
   - First Class Function
   - Higher Order Function